arr0w-hs/catalytic_concentration/README.md

 ## How to use:
 Files with all the functions are labelled with a "base_" in the beginning. these files have all the functions required for finding operations for EC, creating states, applying EC conversions on the states.
-File depol_cmoparison.py can be run to plot the effect of state preparation errors.
+File depol_comparison.py can be run to plot the effect of state preparation errors.
+This file will create folders for saving the generated data and plots.
 Running the file oper_comparison.py will plot the effect of operational errors on the protocols.